stanford-policylab/opp/py/data_readme_template.md

 ## Philadelphia, PA
 **Data notes**:
-- Data is deduplicated on raw columns datetimeoccur, location, districtoccur, lat, lng, gender, age, and race, reducing the number of records by ~1.6%
+- Data is deduplicated on raw columns datetimeoccur, location, districtoccur, lat, lng, gender, age, race, stoptype, individual_frisked, individual_searched, individual_arrested, individual_contraband, vehicle_frisked, vehicle_searched, vehicle_contraband, reducing the number of records by ~1.4%
 - Information on citations and warnings is missing, but arrests are included
+- search_person and search_vehicle correspond to raw columns
+  individual_searched and vehicle_searched; we filled in false for NA values under the assumption that unrecorded search data represented the absence of a search
+- contraband_found is based on raw columns individual_contraband and
+  vehicle_contraband, which are passed through as raw__*; if both of these were null and search__conducted was true, contraband_found was set to false
+- subject_race is based on the raw column race, which is passed through as raw_race
+- 2018 has only partial data, and it appears to be the same for early 2014

 ## Pittsburgh, PA
 **Data notes**: